Best Ohio Steelhead Rivers

 - Streamer patterns like the wooly bugger and egg sucking leech in size 6 to 10 are good options.
 I like black, olive, green and white and the water color will often dictate which color or size the fish want.

-When it comes to fly fish, we asked the experts at Alley Grabs Guide Service in Ohio and they said “Soft, subtle-coloured egg patterns and small Clouser minnows work well.
+When it comes to fly fish, we asked the experts at Alley Grabs Guide Service in Ohio and they said “Soft, subtle-colored egg patterns and small Clouser minnows work well.
 Black or amber stoneflies are also good in springtime when the fish have been in a while, or after the spawn.
 Eggs should be small – 7mm in diameter.”

 You can see some of the most effective steelhead fly patterns that I use when guiding on my page 5 Best Flies For Steelhead – An Expert Guides Advice